-If left untreated, diabetes can cause devastating complications, including heart disease, nerve damage, blindness, kidney failure, and amputations.
-And the risk of death for adults with diabetes is 50 percent higher than for adults without diabetes.
-Untreated diabetes can lead to long-term complications or even death.
-In people with type 2 diabetes, these complications may include heart disease, kidney damage, peripheral neuropathy (nerve pain), or loss of vision.
+If left untreated, diabetes can have devastating consequences, including heart disease, nerve damage, blindness, kidney failure, and amputations.
+The risk of death for adults with diabetes is 50 percent higher than for those without the condition.
+Without proper treatment, diabetes can lead to long-term complications or even death.Chronic diabetes diseases include type 1 diabetes and type 2 diabetes.
+Potentially reversible diabetic diseases include prediabetes and gestational diabetes.

 Prediabetes is a condition in which blood sugar levels are higher than normal, but not high enough to be classified as diabetes.
 If left untreated, prediabetes can develop into type 2 diabetes.
 Gestational diabetes is a form of diabetes that occurs during pregnancy and usually disappears after the baby is born.The symptoms of diabetic ketoacidosis include feeling thirsty, frequent urination, vomiting, difficulty breathing, weakness, confusion, and breath that smells like fruit.
 To reduce the risk of developing long-term complications from diabetes, it is important to maintain a healthy weight, eat a balanced diet, and get regular physical activity.Two out of three diabetics have high blood pressure, increasing their risk of heart disease and stroke.